lydian/vimrc/README.md

 * [Git Gutter](https://github.com/airblade/vim-gitgutter): shows a git diff in the 'gutter' (sign column).
 It shows whether each line has been added, modified, and where lines have been removed.

 * [Fugitive](https://github.com/tpope/vim-fugitive): git wrapper for vim.

+* [Python Mode](https://github.com/klen/python-mode): allows you to use the pylint, rope, pydoc, pyflakes, pep8, mccabe libraries in vim to provide features like python code looking for bugs, refactoring and some other useful things.

 Language specific supports